ebrarguclu/DSA210-Term-Project/README.md

 Based on existing literature and preliminary trends:
 - PM2.5 is expected to have a **positive correlation** with both depression and anxiety
 - NO₂ exposure is also anticipated to affect **anxiety prevalence** more strongly
-- Bipolar and eating disorders may show **weaker or no correlation**

 These findings could indicate that **chronic air pollution exposure** is not only a physical health risk but also a **major psychological stressor**.